 - Check weather and traffic reports – checking the weather report for any area you will be driving through before you leave your home will inform you of any inclement weather that may come across your path.
 Checking traffic reports before leaving home will let you know if there are any paths you need to try to avoid and what current traffic conditions are along your route.

-- Use your headlights (but not your hazard lights) during any situation with lowered visibility – if there is any sign of rain or fog along your route while driving you should immediately turn on your headlights to help your viewing visibility and increase your visibility to other drivers on the road.
+- Use your headlights (not your hazards) during any situation with lowered visibility – if there is any sign of rain or fog along your route while driving you should immediately turn on your headlights to help your viewing visibility and increase your visibility to other drivers on the road.
 It is important to make sure that you use only your headlights though, and not your flashing hazard lights, as using hazard lights while driving is against the law.
 You should only use your flashing hazard lights when your vehicle is stopped.

 - Keep your windshield wipers maintained – you obviously will need to use your windshield wipers if you are driving in rainy conditions.
 It is best to replace your windshield wipers every six to twelve months for optimal performance.